bcgov/enhanced-travel-screening/README.md

 - Keep in mind, our DocumentDB clusters have TLS enabled and will require a public key to connect.
 You can downloaded it [here](https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.pem).

-You can find the cluster URLS, credentials, and certificates on the project folder on TeamPass.
+You can find the cluster URLS, credentials, and certificates in our AWS services including KMS.

 Find supplementary reference on the link below:
 - https://docs.aws.amazon.com/documentdb/latest/developerguide/connect-from-outside-a-vpc.html

+### Lambda functions

+This application uses AWS Lambda functions to facilitate memory-intensive tasks.
+The server/lambda folder must contain everything that is necessary for the lambda function to work, since it will be shipped to AWS using its own .yml workflow.

+To run the lambda locally:
+- Prerequisite: Install and configure the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
+- Navigate to the lambda folder `cd server/lambda` and run `npm i` to install dependencies
+- Back at the project root `cd ../..`, start the application with `make run-local`
+- Run `make run-local-lambda`
+- Wait for output.json to appear in the project root directory

+To trigger the workflow and deploy to AWS:
+- Run `make tag-lambda-prod`

 ## License